ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0002-persistent-storage-uses-dynamodb.md

 ## Context

-* he application will require persistent storage for storing LPA ownership, granted access, and possibly user credentials
+* The application will require persistent storage for storing LPA ownership, granted access, and possibly user credentials
 * Current MoJ strategy is to use managed services where possible

 ## Decision